Skip to content ↓

 Computing

-Today’s students accept computers as an essential and ever present part of their life.
-The move to provide computing as a subject for all students has been a recent development in the national curriculum.
+Today’s students use computers as an essential and ever-present part of their life.
+The move to provide computing as a subject for all students has been a more recent development in the national curriculum.

-At Tomlinscote School we aim to give all students a solid theoretical and practical understanding of computing technology and its role in almost every area of their life.
+At Tomlinscote School we aim to give all students a solid theoretical and practical understanding of computing technology and its role in almost every area of their lives.
+All students will also gain an understanding and experience of programming using a range of languages which include Swift, Scratch and Python.

 Key Stage 3